home-assistant/home-assistant.io/source/_components/freebox.markdown

 You must have set a password for your Freebox router web administration page.
 Enable the option "Permettre les nouvelles demandes d'associations" and check that the option "Accès à distance sécurisé à Freebox OS" is active in "Gestion des ports" > "Connexions entrantes".
 </p>

-The first time Home Assistant will connect to your Freebox, you will need to authorize it by pressing the right arrow on the facade of the Freebox when prompted to do so.
+<p>The first time Home Assistant will connect to your Freebox, you will need to
+authorize it by pressing the right arrow on the facade of the Freebox when prompted to do so.</p>
+<p>To make the WiFi switch working you will have to add "Modification des réglages de la Freebox
+" permission to Home Assitant application in "Paramètres de la Freebox" > "Gestion des accès" > "Applications".</p>

 ### {% linkable_title Supported routers %}